Mackintosh Dam: Reservoir

-Technical details
+The main basin of the reservoir was originally a Button Grass swamp prior to inundation.
+The Cradle Mountain-Lake St Clair National Park as a component part of the Tasmanian Wilderness World Heritage Area, has its western boundary lying to the east of the lake shores.
+The Murchison Highway borders the reservoir to the west.

+Hydroelectric power station

 Part of the Pieman River scheme that comprises four hydroelectric power stations, the Mackintosh Power Station is the second station in the scheme.
-The power station is located aboveground at the foot of the rock-filled concrete faced Mackintosh Dam across the Mackintosh River and the Tullabardine Dam across the Tullabardine Creek that together form Lake Mackintosh.
-Water from the lake is fed to the power station by a 200 m-long single tunnel.
+The power station is located aboveground at the foot of the dam wall.
+Water from Lake Mackintosh is fed to the power station by a 200 m single tunnel.

-The power station was commissioned in 1982 by the Hydro Electric Corporation (TAS) and the station has one Fuji Francis turbine, with a generating capacity of 81 MW of electricity.
+The power station was commissioned in 1982 by the Hydro Electric Corporation (TAS) and the station has one Fuji Francis-type turbine, with a generating capacity of 81 MW of electricity.
 The station output, estimated to be 394 GWh annually, is fed to TasNetworks' transmission grid via a 13.8 kV/220 kV Fuji generator transformer to the outdoor switchyard.

 The water discharged from Mackintosh Power Station flows into Lake Rosebery for use in the Bastyan Power Station.